NomicFoundation/hardhat/.changeset/poor-cycles-own.md

 "@nomiclabs/hardhat-etherscan": patch
 ---

-Adds moonbeam as a supported network
+Add support for the Moonbeam network